Company

 A Company represents a business or individual that you do business with.

-To send a payable or receivable, you must first create a Company.
+To send a Payable or Receivable, you must first create a Company.

 Customers and Vendors